paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

 ![Preview screenshot of the miro file](preview.png)

-## If you have a paid Miro account

-### Instructions to download a copy to add to your Miro account

-1. In this repository download the file '[GOVUK Flow Diagram Components.rtb](GOVUK%20Flow%20Diagram%20Components.rtb)'.
-2. Go to your Miro account.
-3. Find the 'upload from backup' option.
-4. Locate the file you downloaded in step 1 (GOVUK Flow Diagram Components.rtb) and choose it.
-5. File will upload
-6. Done!
-A new Miro board based on this file will be created.

-Use this file in Miro to create flow diagrams of GOV.UK services or Unbranded services that are based on the GOVUK Design System.

 ## If you use a free Miro account

 ### Instructions to copy to your own Miro board